BlockGraph#

 Name of the graph.

-Number of edges in the graph.
+Number of half Y cubes in the graph.

-Number of nodes in the graph.
+Number of pipes (edges) in the graph.

 num_ports